-What is your most memorable Colts game and why – From last year I would have to say Green Bay.
+What is your most memorable Colts game and why–* *From last year I would have to say Green Bay.
 It was a tale of two cities.
 The first half, we played as individuals and then in the second half we played together as a team.
 When Jerraud Powers intercepted that back shoulder fade in the third quarter, it turned the game around.
 It turned bad into good.

-What is your most memorable road win – It was the game last year in Detroit.
+What is your most memorable road win –* *It was the game last year in Detroit.
 Again, it was another team victory.
 The way the game went back and forth was fun.
 Robert Mathis had his first interception.
 Andrew Luck's performance down the stretch was very good.
 The defense stepped up and stopped them on a third-and-four to help the comeback, just a number of things that allowed a team that didn't stop fighting to win.
 It was a great feeling after the game.

 What is the most fun thing about training camp – Sleep is the most fun thing about camp.